Our physical well-being affects our mental well-being — and the start of a new year can be a convenient time to start a new routine.

 Weekly Yoga for Busy Legal Professionals with Dr. Tracey Meyers

 Starting Wednesday, January 13th!
 Join peers for a new Free & Confidential weekly 20-minute yoga practice designed specifically for busy legal professionals (law students included), led by Dr. Tracey Meyers, Psy.D, LCL MA staff clinician, certified yoga instructor and yoga therapist.
 Yoga can be an important part of well-being, resilience, stress reduction, and social connection.
 This class is suitable for all levels of yoga experience from beginner to regular practitioner.
+UPDATE: We now meet on Thursdays at 2pm.

 We will be exploring simple yoga sequences including meditation, breath work, and yoga postures that you can do right from your office or home for a refreshing break from the workday.
 Following the class, we will have an optional 10-minute Q&A and discussion group that all are welcome to participate.
 When you register, you will receive a link for the practice each week.
 Come drop in when you can!